South Asia Research Network (SARN)

 - Changes in consumer markets, increasing demands for improved food quality, safety and standards

 - Fostering integration of small producers into technologically-sophisticated modern value chains, linking them to large-scale commercial enterprises

 A number of our research projects have been funded by the Australian Research Council, DFAT, International Growth Centre, the Asian Development Bank, the ILO and the World Bank.

-Associate Professor Asad Islam is leading a project that involves randomised experiments to evaluate effectiveness of greater parental involvement and supplementary teaching in Bangladesh.
+Professor Asad Islam is leading a project that involves randomised experiments to evaluate effectiveness of greater parental involvement and supplementary teaching in Bangladesh.

 The first phase of the project was recently completed, which shows that parental involvement could boost their children education significantly.
 However, it appears that children in classroom who are left behind did not improve much.
 This has led to the introduction of an intervention on supplementary teaching, particularly targeting girls and underperforming students.